 - Include an acknowledgements page that lists previous publications: individual pieces are fine, but the manuscript as a whole should be previously unpublished

 - This contest will not be judged blind: please include contact information

 In this ongoing feature on our blog, we invite writers and artists to take us into their own isolated moments of seeing/being.
 Send in a photograph, video, or sound clip of the image, song, or moment accompanied by a piece of writing – of any length, in any style or form – that brings us into your moment of awareness.
 Perhaps it is an old box filled with a meaningful collection; a particular moment of light hitting a brick wall; found text on the sidewalk; a compelling configuration of trees.
 ‘Frame’ it for us; show us what you see.

 **If we have solicited a letter from you for this series, this is the place to submit**

 ‘Letterboxing’ is a contemporary treasure-hunt style outdoor activity, in which clues are used to seek out and find very small, weatherproof boxes in publicly-accessible places.
 Inside these boxes are unique stamps; finders make an imprint of the stamp in their personal logbook, and imprint their own stamp in the logbook of the letterbox.

 But the original letterbox was somewhat different.
 In 1854 in southwest England, an area guide hid his calling card in a jar in a remote area near Cranmere Pool on the moors of Dartmoor.
 He encouraged his clients to leave their calling cards in the jar as well.
-As time went on, visitors to the spot began to leave self-addressed notes and postcards in hopes that other visitors would find them, gather them, and return them by mail to the sender.
+As time went on, visitors began to leave self-addressed notes and postcards in hopes that other visitors would find them, gather them, and return them by mail to the sender.